DiegoSalas27/LayzShop-FE/README.md

 # LazyShop-FE
 This is the Front End application for Lazy Shop.
 This system was built using NextJS a production framework for react.
-It Shows a graphical interface to the user displaying products from different stores and consumes the services of LazyShop IR system api.
+It shows a graphical interface to the user displaying products from different stores and consumes the services of LazyShop IR system API.
 Because the code runs in a server, it leverages NodeJS runtime environment and has a built in module to support backend functionalities which are used to retrieve the document ids map them with the database, and finally retrive the complete information of each product.

-## before installation:
+## Before installation:
 NodeJS runtime environment should be downloaded and installed.

-## install dependencies:
+## Install dependencies:
 ```
 npm install --save
 ```